Jeffry1796/Google_Book/README.md

 # Google_Book
-Bookpy.py: python code using Flask, Python, and OAuth2.0 to access google book api and export to excel file.
-Using this program, you can access to several bookshelf by adding the name of your bookshelf on line xxx <br/>
+Bookpy.py is python script which is used to access google book api and export to excel file.
+Using this program, you can access to several bookshelf by adding the name of your bookshelf on line 52 <br/>
 </br>
-Updatepy.py: python code to update the data on 'Master' sheet automatically
+Updatepy.py is used to update the data on 'Master' sheet automatically from 'Update' sheet